A little story …

 Again, agreeing with my grandmother here is not an attractive feature – and for some reason, the other day when I did this, it all made me think – what is wrong with me?
 Am I a kind person or not?

-Mr. Rogers always had such kind words; he was so patient and caring – I really enjoyed watching his shows.
+Mr. Rogers always had such kind words and was so patient and caring, and I really enjoyed watching his shows.

-With that being said, I do agree with Mr. Rogers in that we should seek to have all of these qualities most of the time, but how?
+That said, I agree with Mr. Rogers that we should seek to have all of these qualities most of the time, but how?

 Change